 The Mapping Assistant for Regulations with Intelligence (MARI) is an intelligent system designed to select suitable metrics for demonstrating compliance with certification schemes.
-It leverages advanced AI techniques, including Natural Language Processing, to analyse security controls and recommend optimal metrics.
-MARI also collaborates with the Clouditor-Orchestrator to ensure that the selected metrics align with the certification schemes and facilitate accurate assessments.
+It leverages advanced AI techniques, including Natural Language Processing (NLP), to analyse security controls and recommend optimal metrics.
+Therefore, MARI supports the Clouditor-Orchestrator to ensure that the selected metrics align with the security catalogues and facilitate accurate assessments.

-The Trustworthiness System (TWS) enhances the integrity and transparency of the certification process.
+The Trustworthiness System (TWS) enhances the integrity and transparency of the attestation process.
 It deploys a general-purpose Blockchain network, thereby improving the trustworthiness of the evidence and assessment results.
-By leveraging blockchain technology, TWS ensures that all actions and data within the certification process are tamper-proof and verifiable, thus boosting the trust of the auditors.
+By leveraging blockchain technology, TWS ensures that all actions and data within the attestation process are tamper-proof and verifiable, thus boosting the trust of the auditors.